“Teaching children about the natural world should be treated as one of the most important events in their lives.” –Thomas Berry

 3. Listen to nature soundtracks while learning.

 4. Keep indoor plants.
 Have your child choose a plant and create a regular schedule for the child to take a photo of the plant and write notes about its growth.
-At the end of the school year, have them observe all the photos and notes together so they can see how the plant changed throughout the time period.
+At the end of the school year, review all the photos and notes together so they can see how the plant changed throughout the time period.